 Davo and Nealu were already there, but Versera was nowhere in sight.
 Not until a moment later, when she plunked down onto the deck nearby, completely naked.
 Evidently, Versera had dived into the water and then transformed back before climbing aboard.
 A small part of Harry’s mind wondered how she had climbed the side of the ship in her kaldorei body, but the majority of his mind was trying to sear what he was seeing of Versera into his mind, much like everyone else around her beyond Davo.

-Versera’s breasts were not huge in terms of Tauren and maybe not some Kaldorei women, but they were far, far larger than Sylina’s, and on her short frame, they looked far larger.
+Versera’s breasts were not huge in terms of Tauren and maybe not some Kaldorei women, but they were far, far larger than Sylina’s, and on her short frame.
 They were also fuller, drooping under their own weight in a way that made them even more tantalizing for some reason.
 Capped with nipples so green they looked black in the light of the torches, the two swaying orbs were mesmerizing not only to Harry but every man who was looking at her and even some of the women.

 Her hips were wide, too, something Harry had known about before, but seeing her naked brought it back into stark reality.
 Thick thighs that looked both powerful and soft enough to rest your head on.
 A trim, fit stomach but with no visible muscles.
 And finally, her small pussy stood out starkly, a darker green than the rest of her skin, while a small tuft of even lighter green hair was shaved (or perhaps imagined into being) in a neat triangle.